Damiano-F/logistic-mngmt-tool/docs/source/steps/stage-three/block-layout-formation.rst

 In general, they will present different solutions to the user.
-Those solutions can be compared only in terms of costs, or the user can decide to accept a solution rather than another one because of various considerations about the effective dislocation of the spaces in the layout or the presence of qualitative relations between clusters, for example in terms of safety (placing a cluster in which hot material is processed next to a cluster that processes flammable material can be dangerous).
+Those solutions can be compared only in terms of costs, or the user can decide to accept a solution rather than another one because of various considerations about qualitative relations between clusters.

-In general, the user should be able to add personalized boundaries to the optimization models, depending from case to case.
+For example, placing a cluster in which hot material is processed next to a cluster that processes flammable material can be dangerous.

 Inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:From-to chart: see from-to chart documentation
+:From-to Chart: An *n*x*n* matrix where *n* is the number of unique types
+                of workshops or clusters.
+                Each element contains an integer representing the inbound or outbound flows [travels/day] between a workshop or cluster and all the other ones.

 :Qualitative relations matrix:  similar to the similarity matrix, it represents
                                 the qualitative relations between clusters (or